johnmaster208/skinnyinterval/README.md

 Not exactly.
 It doesn't report GMT.
 It does understand duration (how long since?) and expiration (how long until?)
 For most real-time applications, this may be all you'll ever need to provide to your users.
 Skinny Interval executes on a setInterval loop.
 It's called on DOM load and then restarts on the next page load.
 It just counts, and does things.
 The **event** API allows you to build state into your applications, but otherwise its purpose is concise--count and then execute stuff when you want it to.

+## Advantages ##

+- Doesn't require node (or any other dependencies).
+- Runs in any browser on the planet, as long as JavaScript is supported.
+- It's fast and small.

+## Disadvantages ##

+- It's pretty dumb.
+- The only 'back-office' is a single setInterval() loop.

 ## What can I do with it?